Bouteillepleine/SukiSu_Ultra_Oneplus-/README.md

 Download the latest kernel ZIP for your device from Releases Flash the AnyKernel3 ZIP with Kernel Flasher / SukiSU Manager to enable KPM Reboot and enjoy!
 ⚠️ Warning: Always backup your data before flashing custom kernels.
-Ensure you have a working recovery and know how to restore your device.

 🔧 Build Artifacts
 Each build produces: